 Only small numbers of the new gun were fielded in 1940, and they proved extremely effective.
 The high-explosive round was in short supply, but for anti-tank work the gun had a deadly tungsten-cored round that could penetrate any tank the panzer divisions fielded in the French campaign.

-The artillery's backbone in 1940 remained the famed "French 75," with over 4,500 in action.
+The artillery's backbone in 1940 remained the famed “French 75,” with over 4,500 in action.
 A revolutionary weapon when new, its prime had long passed.
 French planners were well aware of this weakness, but had trained thousands of reservist artillerymen in its use and balked at the task and expense of instructing them all over again on new pieces.

 Nevertheless, a large faction in the French high command hoped to replace their 75mm light artillery with new 105mm weapons, the same caliber chosen by the Germans and Americans for this role.
 Schneider produced three different models, all of which were in service in 1940.
 Their performance was very similar in game terms.

 The big 155mm GPF rifle equipped heavy artillery battalions in the French Army, and in the United States and Romania as well.